 After a season out, he was given the chance to get back into football as assistant manager to Billy Bonds at his first club, West Ham United.
 As happened at Dean Court, he was appointed manager in 1994, when Bonds left following a disagreement with the directors of the club.
 Redknapp was at Upton Park at a time when a rich vein of young talent came through, including Rio Ferdinand, Frank Lampard, Joe Cole, Jermain Defoe and Michael Carrick and these players formed the core of his Hammers side.
 There was a question mark over the worth of some of his transfer dealings, with Marco Boogers (a Dutch striker who lived in a caravan) and Florian Raducioiu (who enjoyed shopping in the West End with his wife more than playing) as prime examples of money not well spent.
 He did have the knack of buying players towards the end of their career to have a last chance of the limelight and add experience to his young team.

-Harry took West Ham to fifth place in 1999 and they qualified for the UEFA Cup through the InterToto Cup, but the long season took it's toll and the club finished low down in the league table and Redknapp left with one game of the season remaining in May 2001.
+Harry took West Ham to fifth place in 1999 and they qualified for the UEFA Cup through the InterToto Cup, but the long season took it's toll and the club finished low down in the league table and Redknapp left with one game of the season remaining in May 2001 in unhappy circumstances when he criticised the board to a fanzine for the sale of players behind his back and took up a position at Portsmouth - initially as Director of Football in 2001 and then as manager in 2002, who he took into the Premier League the following year.

-Returned to West Ham as their manager in and spent a good spell there from 1994 to 2001, but left in unhappy circumstances when he criticised the board to a fanzine for the sale of players behind his back and took up a position at Portsmouth, who he took into the Premier League.
-Once more, there was a controversial end to his spell as manager at Fratton Park, leaving as a Director of Football was brought in over his head and then when he moved across Hampshire to take charge of the club's biggest rivals Southampton.
-Could not keep them in the Premier League and when his old manager's seat at Pompey became available, he moved back despite a number of fans resentful that he had left for the Saints.
+Once more, there was a controversial end to his spell as manager at Fratton Park, resigning on 24th November 2004 as a Director of Football was brought in over his head and then when he moved across Hampshire to take charge of the club's biggest rivals Southampton.
+Could not keep them in the Premier League and when his old manager's seat at Pompey became available, he moved back despite a number of fans being resentful that he had left for the Saints.
 Took Portsmouth into the upper reaches of the Premier League and in 2008 won the FA Cup with the club, ensuring their first taste of European football.

 Harry's son Jamie was a player at Liverpool and Tottenham and spent a short spell playing for him at Southampton before retiring.
 Another son is a football agent.
 His nephew is Frank Lampard, who played under him at West Ham and moved on to Chelsea.